 It hasn’t all been smooth-sailing for Michael Myers, though.
-Like many other franchises, there have been several sequels, spin-offs, reboots, and even ‘deboots’!
-But now, with 12 Halloween movies to enjoy (well, some anyway), it’s time to cast a lens over the entire series.
+Like many other franchises, there have been sequels, spin-offs, reboots, and even “deboots”.
+But now, with 13 Halloween movies to enjoy (well, some anyway), it’s time to cast a lens over the entire series.
 So here are all the Halloween movies ranked from worst to best.

-12. Halloween III: The Season of the Witch (1982)
+13. Halloween III: The Season of the Witch (1982)

-Even to this day, fans wonder what it is that makes Michael Myers immortal (is he the real bogeyman, or is he just very lucky?!).
-But the answer is plain and simple: it’s an evil children’s Halloween mask-manufacturer, and something to do with Stone Henge, because this flop is what forced the filmmakers to bring the masked killer back from the dead in the first place!
+Even to this day, fans wonder what it is that makes Michael Myers immortal (is he the real bogeyman, or is he just very lucky?).
+But apparently the answer is plain and simple: it’s an evil children’s Halloween mask-manufacturer, and something to do with Stone Henge, because this flop resulted in the first resurrection of Michael Myers.

-11. Halloween 5: The Revenge of Michael Myers (1989)
+12. Halloween 5: The Revenge of Michael Myers (1989)

-9. Halloween: Resurrection (2002)
+11. Halloween: Resurrection (2002)

 Many will argue that Halloween: Resurrection (2002) deserves to be at the bottom of the pile (beneath it if that were possible), but every once in a while, a really bad movie can be really entertaining.
-And in the case of Resurrection, its entertainment value (or ‘danger-tainment’, if you get the reference) is, of course, for all the wrong reasons.
+And in the case of Resurrection, its entertainment value (or “dangertainment”, if you get the reference) is, of course, for all the wrong reasons.
 All of them.
 Every single one.

 8. Rob Zombie’s Halloween II (2009)

-The 2009 sequel (which is essentially a remake of the original Halloween II) gives us a truly terrifying (and towering) Michael Myers, with Tyler Mane reprising his role.
+The 2009 sequel, which is essentially a remake of the original Halloween II, gives us a truly terrifying (and towering) Michael Myers, with Tyler Mane reprising his role.
 Sure, it might be a little pretentious in parts (visions of white horses and such things), but if you like your Halloween movies utterly bleak and nightmarish, you’ll probably find this one strangely enjoyable.

-6. Halloween II (1981)
+7. Halloween II (1981)

 The original Halloween II (1981) does what very few sequels have done, and picks up immediately where the previous film left off (actually, it kindly jumps back a few minutes to bring you up to speed).
 But this is a very different animal to its predecessor, bringing its own flavor and feel to the series, without completely abandoning the tone that makes the original Halloween work so well.

-5. Halloween Kills (2021)
+6. Halloween Kills (2021)

-4. Halloween 4: The Return of Michael Myers (1988)
+5. Halloween 4: The Return of Michael Myers (1988)

 After Halloween III, Michael Myers was brought back from the dead for the first time (but certainly not the last) in Halloween 4: The Return of Michael Myers.
 Although he’s actually been in a coma for 10 years, from which he suddenly wakes so that he can find his young niece (for reasons that are unknown until the weird sixth installment).

-3. Halloween (1978)
+4. Halloween (1978)

 While many fans would consider John Carpenter’s original 1978 classic to be the very best, there’s no denying that the film hasn’t aged all that well.
 It’s still a highly effective slasher movie, of course, but some of the acting leaves a lot to be desired (although Nick Castle’s Myers is perfect, and Donald Pleasence is wonderful as Dr. Samuel Loomis).

-2. Halloween H20: 20 Years Later (1998)
+3. Halloween H20: 20 Years Later (1998)

-H20 finds Laurie Strode in hiding, having built a new life for herself and her son John (Josh Hartnett) in California.
+Halloween H20: 20 Years Later finds Laurie Strode in hiding, having built a new life for herself and her son John (Josh Hartnett) in California.
 But soon, her brother Michael Myers (Chris Durand) returns for a family reunion.
-H20 is a thrilling showdown between Laurie and Michael, which even to this day, many fans consider to be the ‘real’ ending of the series, despite how Resurrection retcons Myers’ death.
+Halloween H20: 20 Years Later is a thrilling showdown between Laurie and Michael, which, even to this day, many fans consider to be the “real” ending of the series, despite how Halloween: Resurrection retcons Michael Myers’ death.

 1. Halloween (2018)

-How would you rank the Halloween movies?
+How would you rank all the Halloween movies?
 Let us know in the comments down below!